Oussama El Azzouzi

-Oussama El Azzouzi (أسامة العزوزي; born 29 May 2001) is a professional footballer who plays as a defensive midfielder for club Auxerre on loan from Serie A club Bologna.
+Oussama El Azzouzi (أسامة العزوزي; born 29 May 2001) is a professional footballer who plays as a defensive midfielder for club Bologna.
 Born in the Netherlands, he plays for the Morocco national team.

 Club career

 El Azzouzi was born on 29 May 2001 in Veenendaal, Netherlands.
 He started playing organised football at local club VRC at age eight, before going on to play in the youth academies of Groningen and Vitesse, as well as amateur club DOVO.
 He made his professional debut for Emmen in the Eerste Divisie for one season, helping them gain promotion as champions to the Eredivisie at the end of the 2021–22 season.
 He signed a three-year contract in Union SG in July 2022, with the option of an extra year.
 He made his debut for Union SG on 6 August 2022, starting a 3–0 away defeat against Mechelen.

-On 20 July 2023, El Azzouzi signed with Serie A club Bologna.
+On 20 July 2023, El Azzouzi signed for Serie A club Bologna.

 On 1 August 2025, El Azzouzi joined Auxerre in France on a season-long loan.